Americans Are Moving Into Disaster Zones Even as Insurers Flee and Premiums Rise

 Flooding in Florida caused by tropical storm from hurricane

-The 100 counties growing fastest in post-pandemic America average $863 in modeled annual disaster losses per resident, nearly triple the $296 average of the 100 slowest-growing counties.
+The 100 counties growing fastest in post-pandemic America average $863 in annual disaster losses per resident, nearly triple the $296 average of the 100 slowest-growing counties.
 Americans aren't fleeing climate risk.
 They're moving toward it.

 These three counties aren't outliers.
 They're the pattern.

-Which U.S. Counties Have the Highest Disaster Exposure and Migration Pressure?
+Which US Counties Have the Highest Disaster Exposure and Migration Pressure?

 1